How to survive a science course, with special attention to the problems of studying physics

 Your teacher will provide more instructions during the first few chats.

 After chat, log into the chat window again, hit the button for past chat logs, and print the log out.
 As soon as possible after class, review the log and make notes on it about any points that bother you, and be sure to ask about these in our next session.
 Mark important points for review later.
 Consult your notes or the Scholars Online copy of the log to review before the next session and before semester examinations

-All the physics examinations (quizzes, midterms, and semester exams) which I use to evaluate your understanding and progress in physics will be drawn from the homework questions in the text.
-It is very important that you complete the homework problems, study questions, and any reports assigned to prepare for the exams for this course.
+All the examinations (quizzes, midterms, or semester exams) which I use to evaluate your understanding and progress in the course will be based on the mastery exercises and individually-assigned problems draw from the text.
+It is therefore very important that you complete your homework assignments, study questions, and any reports assigned to prepare for the exams for this course.

 There will be an online quiz for each chapter, which will be available on the Moodle when we have finished discussing the material in the chapter.
+You must complete the mastery exercise with a passing score before you will be allowed to take the quiz.
 These quizzes include 10-30 multiple choice, short calculation, and other format questions and are timed.
 When you take the quiz, you will receive immediate feedback for your attempt.
-You will have a second chance to take the quiz for review during the grace period before midterm exams.
+You will have a chance to take make up any missed quiz during the grace period before midterm exams.

 Start your review two weeks prior to the scheduled examination.

 There will be several major exams (midterms), after major sections of the text are completed.
 These may be mailed electronically to you, or you may take them on the Moodle.
 Either way, you will need your parent or other responsible adult to act as as proctor.
 If you take the exam (or part of the exam, such as the multiple choice section) in the Moodle, you will need to complete it before it closes.
 If I email the exam to you, or if you take the problem section of the exam on paper, you will need to type or scan in your answers to a computer file, and upload the file to the Moodle assignment for that exams before the assignment closes.